come down

 -

-is a type of: go, locomote, move, travel - change location; move, travel, or proceed, also metaphoricallysubtypes:
+"The temperature is going down"; "The barometer is falling"; "The curtain fell on the diva"; "Her hand went up and then fell again"is a type of: go, locomote, move, travel - change location; move, travel, or proceed, also metaphoricallysubtypes:

 - prolapse - slip or fall out of place, as of body parts